Relintai/pandemonium_engine_docs/tutorials/physics/using_area_2d.rst

 (and therefore a ``CollisionObject2D`` type), so we'll connect the ``body_entered`` signal.

-.. note:: If you're not familiar with using signals, see :ref:`doc_signals` for
+.. note:: If you're not familiar with using signals, see `doc_signals` for
           an introduction.

 gdscript GDScript